How to fix the APFS drive fsroot tree invalid error on macOS Mojave/High Sierra?

 3. Preview the searching results, choose files you want to get back, and click "Recover" button.

-4. Check to ensure you have got all the lost data back.
+4. Check to ensure you have got all lost data back.

-Aside from recovering data from APFS drives, iBoysoft Mac Data Recovery can also recover data from hard drives, external hard drives, USB flash drives, SD cards, and Pen drives that are formatted, unmountable, inaccessible or corrupted.
+Aside from recovering data from APFS drives, iBoysoft Mac Data Recovery can also recover deleted photos, videos, documents and more from hard drives, external hard drives, USB flash drives, SD cards, and Pen drives that are formatted, unmountable, inaccessible or corrupted.

 Step 2: Fix APFS "fsroot tree is invalid" error by reformatting

-2. Select the APFS drive which has "fsroot tree is invalid" error on the left part of the window.
+2. Select the APFS drive with "fsroot tree is invalid" error on the left part of the window.

 3. Click Erase on the top of the Disk Utility window.